Fresno vs Serrano: Red Sauce or Raw Salsa?

 Quick Comparison

-Fresno Pepper measures 3K–10K SHU while Serrano Pepper registers 10K–23K SHU — making Serrano Pepper 2× hotter.
+Fresno Pepper measures 3K–10K SHU while Serrano Pepper registers 10K–23K SHU.
+That makes Serrano Pepper about 2.3x hotter by upper SHU range.
 Fresno Pepper is known for its fruity and smoky flavor (C. annuum), while Serrano Pepper offers bright and crisp notes (C. annuum).

 Fresno Pepper